 Is there an official portion recommendation for caviar?

-There’s no official “caviar portioning” but decades of fine-dining tradition and tasting culture offer some reliable benchmarks.
-It is best to consider if you are serving caviar aficionados or lovers or to guests who may be beginners.Â
+There's no official "caviar portioning" but decades of fine-dining tradition and tasting culture offer some reliable benchmarks.
+It is best to consider if you are serving caviar aficionados or guests who may be beginners.

 A traditional tasting serving is about 10–15 grams per taster.
 This enables the guest to enjoy the texture, pop, and changing flavors without saturating the palate.
-It’s the quantity most chefs use with first introductions and curated flights.

 Tasting: 10–15g